 The Association has been pleased to continue the Civic Office of the Year Awards.
 The Association remains committed to the exchange of best practice and we consider that the awards are an excellent way not only to highlight the work of Civic Offices but also to spread good practice.
 It has been heartening to see so many high quality entries over the years and it is clear to me that there is a lot of unsung work and pride in many Civic Offices throughout the country.

-My thanks to Vaughton’s and Logocloth for their continued support and the judges for this year’s awards.
+My thanks to Vaughtons and Logocloth for their continued support and the judges for this year’s awards.
 My thanks also go to Christine Christensen and Malcolm Bartlett, who co-ordinate the scheme.

-Copies of previous winning entries are on our website
+Copies of previous winning entries are on our website.

 Website